subudeepak/owasp-esapi-objective-c/README.md

 # owasp-esapi-objective-c
-Automatically exported from code.google.com/p/owasp-esapi-objective-c The project has one alpha release.
+Automatically exported from code.google.com/p/owasp-esapi-objective-c

+The project has one alpha release.
 There will be more updates in the future.
+The main repository is in bitbucket.
+GitHub is a mirror.